TheMasterBuildr/mistura-vscode-theme/README.md

 ![theme preview](https://i.imgur.com/G3KSdGo.png)

 </div>
+NOTICE: OPTIMIZED FOR LUA, JSON & TYPESCRIPT

-## Features
+Features
+🧩 Optimized for Lua
+Built with lua but includes a growing list of support for most languages!

 🎨 Low-Contrast Color Palette
 Soft, blended tones that reduce eye strain while maintaining clear syntax separation.

+🛠️ Inspired by Roblox Studio & Dracula
+A unique fusion of Roblox Studio’s clarity and Dracula’s moody vibrancy—tailored for a more relaxed, readable UI.

 🧠 Accessibility-Focused Design
 Created to address visual issues like ghosting and contrast sensitivity, especially on dark backgrounds.

-🛠️ Inspired by Roblox Studio & Dracula
-A unique fusion of Roblox Studio’s clarity and Dracula’s moody vibrancy—tailored for a more relaxed, readable UI.

-🧩 Optimized for Lua
-Includes a growing list of support for most languages.

 🌙 Comfortable for Long Coding Sessions
 Soft visuals that are easy on the eyes—perfect for day or night development.